katma889/CRW-assembly-pipeline/README.md

 purge_haplotigs purge -g gapclosed.fasta.pilon3.fasta -c cov_stat.csv -b aligned.bam
 ```

 This yielded us the file called `curated.fasta` which we further ran quast on it.
-This `purge haplotigs` bring down the contigs number to -51390 from 82815.
-However, the complete BUSCO percent was sligthly reduded to 90.10 and little increase on partial BUSCO to 6.27.
+This `purge haplotigs` helped to reduce the number of contigs with slight decrease in complete BUSCO percent.
 Therefore we further used the `RagTag` algorithm  a toolset for automating assembly scaffolding and patching our long read assembly.
 The script for `RAgTag` is given below;

 `Script for RagTag`